 Conditions in SAI

-The SAI network is mainly constituted by small facilities and rented apartments,[19] located in – or close to – city centres or, alternatively, well connected to cities through public transport.
-There, asylum seekers can benefit from first level services, which include the same services guaranteed in first accommodation facilities (CAS and governmental centres): material reception services, health care, social and psychological assistance, linguistic-cultural mediation, Italian language courses, legal orientation and orientation to the territorial services.[20]
+The SAI network is mainly constituted by small facilities and rented apartments,[27] located in – or close to – city centres or, alternatively, well connected to cities through public transport.
+There, the few categories of asylum seekers who can now access SAI can benefit from first level services, which include more services than the ones guaranteed in in first accommodation facilities (CAS and governmental centres): material reception services, health care, social and psychological assistance, linguistic-cultural mediation, Italian language courses, legal orientation and orientation to the territorial services.[28]

 Second level services, which include job orientation and professional training, are reserved to beneficiaries of international protection, UAMs and beneficiaries of other forms of protection.[29]
 (See Content of protection).